DiSSCo/dissco-core-digital-specimen-processor/README.md

   The result of the processing will be returned to the user.
   It can only be called with a single digital specimen and does not support batches.

-If an exception occurs during processing, it will be published to the Kafka Dead Letter queue.
+If an exception occurs during processing, the message will be published to the Kafka Dead Letter queue.
 We can than later evaluate why the exception was thrown and if needed, retry the object.

 ### Kafka
 `spring.profiles.active=kafka`
 This will make the application listen to a specified queue and process the digital specimen events from the queue.
-We collect the objects in batches of between 300-500 (depending on amount in queue).
+We collect the objects in batches of between 300-500 (depending on the length of the queue).
 If any exception occurs we publish the event to a Dead Letter Queue where we can evaluate the failure and if needed retry the messages.

 ## Environmental variables